HarvardMapCollection/tutorials/census/do-i-need-data/index.md

 ## Cheat sheet

 ### Times when explore tools will probably do the trick
-- A robust data visualization explore tool exists for the data you are studying, like in the case of the useful [Social Explorer tool](http://nrs.harvard.edu/urn-3:hul.eresource:socialex) for US census data
 - You want to get a better sense of the data, without the time spent creating your own visualization
 - You want to create a simple map displaying the data with no customization, comparison with other datasets, or analysis
+- A good tool exists for the data you are studying, like in the case of [Social Explorer tool](http://nrs.harvard.edu/urn-3:hul.eresource:socialex) for US census data

 ![An example of a .PNG map export from Social Explorer showing people age 18-34 by tract in Somerville and Cambridge](media/map.png)